Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: Method

 \subsection{Hybrid Force Velocity Controller Skill}

-The HFVC skill moves an object using a given skill parameter, which contains the initial object pose, the desired object pose and the robot-object contact(s).
+The HFVC skill moves an object using a given skill parameter $\theta$, which contains the initial object pose, the desired object pose and the robot-object contact(s).
+Poses are 6D $\operatorname{SE}(3)$.
 To achieve the desired object motions, we use an optimization-based solver to output a sequence of hybrid force and velocity commands for the robot to follow.
-Below, we explain how parameters are generated for both precondition learning and planning, how HFVC commands are synthesized and executed from these parameters, and how we learn the precondition function to classify successful parameters.
+Below, we explain how parameters are generated for both precondition learning and planning, how HFVC commands are synthesized and executed from the parameter $\theta$, and how we learn the precondition function to classify successful parameters.

 \textbf{HFVC Skill Parameter Generation.} The HFVC skill parameter contains the initial and subgoal object poses and the robot-object contact point(s).
 We generate two types of subgoal poses: ones that are in the same stable pose as the current pose, and ones that are in ``neighboring" stable poses (i.e., toppled by $90^\circ$).
 Initial robot-object contact points come from evenly spaced points on the surface of object primitives.
 We filter out contact points at which the robot would collide with the environment either for the initial or subgoal object poses.
+These intended initial contact points should be treated as skill parameters (like ones that parameterize grasps~\cite{sundermeyer2021contact}), as they may not be the actual robot-object contact points achieved during execution, due to the end-effector geometry and inaccurate pose estimation.
 This parameter generation scheme can generate a diverse range of 3D behaviors such as pushing, sliding, pivoting, and toppling.
 See Figure~\ref{fig:hfvc_behaviors}.

 We assume known geometric primitives (cuboids and cylinders) for parameter generation, but this does not significantly affect the focus of this work.
 One reason is that many real-world objects resemble cuboids and cylinders, especially in interacting with constrained environments like shelves and cabinets.
 Another is that this assumption is only made for parameter generation (the precondition directly takes in point clouds), and it can still generate a wide range of parameters with only some satisfying preconditions.
 As such, the object primitive assumption does not overly limit the types of behaviors the HFVC skill can achieve, and the parameter generator is useful even if the real object cannot be perfectly represented by the primitives.